 As if that wasn’t memorable enough, making small talk with the women at the cash register I asked if there was anything interesting that I shouldn’t miss in the area, just a random shot in the dark.
 She asked me if I had yet been to the dinosaur footprints.

 The road out was the most washboarded my Volvo 850R had ever been on.
 The car shook and vibrated, twisted and bounced.
 By that point in my ownership of that vehicle I had already grown suspicious of the quality control of the manufacturer and I imagined all the screws in the car working themselves looser as we made our way through a desert landscape of red and multi-hued hills so alien that I thought of Mars.

 There was a little structure, like a wooden bus stop, a place for a sign and some shade.
 A portable toilet and a single car, parked in the dusty gravel.
 Three people stood there chatting as we pulled up.
 One, a park ranger and the others her parents.
 She was showing off the place.

 We stopped there again at the end of July of this year, my daughters now just graduated from college.

-Then one of my daughters calls out that she has found one, then quickly afterwards, two.
-Then the footprints are everywhere, forming paths, forming interlocking paths, footprints of different sizes but all of the same unknown and perhaps unknowable beast walking in the sand along some ancient lake shore.
+Then one of my daughters calls out that she has found one, then quickly afterward, two.
+Then the footprints are everywhere, forming paths, forming interlocking paths, footprints of different sizes but all of the same unknown and perhaps unknowable beast walking in the sand along some ancient lakeshore.